nadiakhoptiuk/dniproagro/README.md

-# Project - landing page of the company "Dniproagro"
+# Landing page of the company "Dniproagro" with administrative panel.

+Site is adapted for three devices (mobile. tablet and desktop).

 [Live Page](https://flourishing-praline-f430ab.netlify.app)